-I showed them the instructions on how to make a unicorn with them.
-My eldest (aged *8) wanted to try it while my youngest was happy to design her own creation, which was good, as the 8 year old needed a little help with the unicorn.
+I showed them the instructions.
+My eldest (aged *8) wanted to try to make a unicorn while my youngest was happy to design her own creation, which was good, as the 8 year old needed a little help with the unicorn.

 The girls and I worked with these for about an hour before getting tired of them.
 We made the unicorn and a little girl.
 We also made an island and some cool patterns.

-These Fischer Tips are compostable and environmentally friendly.
+These PlayMais are compostable and environmentally friendly.
 If your pet accidently eats one that falls on the floor, it won’t cause them any harm.

-One final word of warning – don’t leave the damp sponge in your bucket of Fischer Tips after you have finished creating with them.
-We did this recently and all the remaining tips absorbed the moisture and shrank!
+One final word of warning – don’t leave the damp sponge in your bucket of PlayMais after you have finished creating with them.
+We did this recently and all the remaining Mais absorbed the moisture and shrank!

-I hope your experience with Fischer Tips is as positive as ours.
+I hope your experience with PlayMais is as positive as ours.